Judecoin/wallet/linux-cli-wallet-recovery.md

 ## Step 1.
 Download the CLI Wallet and Start Node Synchronization

-Go to the official Judecoin website to download the CLI wallet:
+Go to the community Judecoin website to download the CLI wallet:

 https://www.judecoin.info

-Please make sure to download the wallet only from the official website.
+Please make sure to download the wallet only from the community website.
 Do not use unknown links or third-party sources.

 After downloading, extract the compressed wallet package to your Linux server or local Linux machine.